SSGAalto/sgx-branch-shadowing-mitigation/llvm/docs/LangRef.rst

 """""""""

-The '``llvm.canonicalize.*``' intrinsic returns the platform specific canonical encoding of a floating-point number.
+The '``llvm.canonicalize.*``' intrinsic returns the platform specific canonical encoding of a floating point number.
 This canonicalization is useful for implementing certain numeric primitives such as frexp.
 The canonical encoding is defined by IEEE-754-2008 to be: